by John Schachter, EA

 Businesses can borrow up to 2.5 months of payroll on an SBA loan from a bank and not repay at least some of it if spent on payroll and overhead

 Paycheck Protection Loans will be made by a participating bank between April 6, 2020 and June 30, 2020 and guaranteed by the Small Business Administration.
 No personal guaranty is required.
 To qualify, the borrower must certify in good faith that the uncertainty of current economic conditions makes necessary the loan request to support the ongoing operations of the borrower.
-It is not clear what these terms mean: what makes a request “necessary”, for example?
-Large loans to Shake Shack, Ruth’s Chris Steak House and public companies attracted scrutiny, the Treasury reminded applicants that, before applying, they should take into account their current business activity and their ability to access other sources of liquidity sufficient to support their ongoing operations in a manner that is not significantly detrimental to the business.
 The loan can be as much as 2.5 times the prior year’s average monthly payroll, with a cap of $100,000 on each employee’s prior year payroll.
 Example: in the prior year you paid Joe $15,000, Jaycee $140,000 and Bosco $5,000.
 Your prior year payroll for loan purposes is $120,000, because you cap Jaycee’s payroll at $100,000.
 Your Paycheck Protection Loan maximum is $25,000, which is 2.5 times your monthly payroll of $10,000.
 The costs of employer-paid health insurance, state payroll tax and retirement benefits are included in the calculation of payroll costs, outside of the $100,000 limit.
-To the extent of payroll, benefits, rent, utilities and mortgage interest paid or incurred within the eight-week period after the loan is issued, the loan need never be repaid – except that this loan forgiveness can’t be more than your payroll costs divided by 75%.
-Also, the eight-week period cannot extend past June 30 2020.
-Example: you get a PPP Loan on June 1, Forgiveness will be based on your expenditures through June 30, not beyond.
-Any amount after loan forgiveness is payable at 1% over a two-year term.
+To the extent of payroll, benefits, rent, utilities and mortgage interest paid or incurred within the 24-week period after the loan is issued, the loan need never be repaid – except that this loan forgiveness can’t be more than your payroll costs divided by 60%.
+Also, the eight-week period cannot extend past December 31, 2020.
+Any amount after loan forgiveness is payable at 1% over a five-year term.

-If you already had taken out an SBA disaster loan, discussed below, you can refinance it into your Paycheck Protection Loan.
+If you already had taken out an SBA disaster loan, you can refinance it into your Paycheck Protection Loan.

 Self-employed people can use 2019 profits, reported on Schedule C and limited to $100,000, plus amounts paid to any employees, as basis for a loan that can be forgiven to the extent of their profits in 2020.
 You will need your 2019 Schedule C to apply.
 If you haven’t prepared it, get cracking!

-You can’t claim unemployment and also use a PPP loan.
+You can’t claim unemployment and also use a PPP loan for yourself.